rapon232/MediVR/README.md

   5. Hit Button **Import Dicom Files** and wait for confirmation on console.
 Depending on the amount of files, this may take a couple of minutes, be patient.
   6. Button **Save Imported Directory Names** does not need to be pressed while importing, it is there only in case pre-imported data gets manually copied to project and needs to be added to directory list.
   7. Repeat process for all DICOM studies to be imported.
+  8. Upload new .APK to Quest each time more data is imported into project.

 ### Instructions for project launch